Duck factory on the two-torus: multiple canard cycles without geometric constraints: Proof of the main result

-Function $\Phi$ describes the expansion (if positive) or contraction (if negative) accumulated while passing near the corresponding arc of the slow curve.
-Formally, the following theorem holds: \begin{theorem}[See \cite{GI}] Let $U=[A,B]\subset M^\pm$ and $X=[x_1,x_2]\times \{y(A)\}$ be a segment that contains $A$ and do not cross $M$ in points different from $A$.
+This integral describes the expansion (if positive) or contraction (if negative) accumulated while passing near the corresponding arc of the slow curve.
+Formally, the following theorem holds: \begin{theorem}[See \cite{GI}] Let $U=[A,B]\subset M^\pm$ and $X=[x_1,x_2]\times \{y(A)\}$ be a segment that contains $A$ and does not cross $M$ in points different from $A$.
 Then

 \end{theorem} Moreover, similar (but a little weaker) estimate holds for trajectories extended through the jump point even after they make $O(1/\eps)$ rotations along the $x$-axis after the jump.
-The exact statement follows. \begin{theorem}[See \cite{IS1,IS2}] Let $U=[A,G^-]\subset M^-\cup\{G^-\}$, $X$ as in previous Theorem and $y_1$ is a point outside of the projection of $M$ to $y$-axis, such that there is no other points of that projection on arc $\rarc{1}{y_1}$.
-Than the following holds:
+The exact statement follows. \begin{theorem}[See \cite{IS1,IS2}] Let $U=[A,G^-]\subset M^-\cup\{G^-\}$, $X$ as in previous Theorem and $y_1$ is a point outside of the projection of $M$ to $y$-axis, such that there are no other points of that projection on the arc $\rarc{1}{y_1}$.
+Then the following holds:

 where $\nu\in (0,1/4]$. \end{theorem} Reverting the time, one can obtain a similar result for $M^+$ and $G^+$.